+Materials

-EN1 Materials used by weight or Partially 47 (Materials Material other Not
+EN1 Materials used by weight or Partially 48 (Materials Material other Not

 volume. reported are than fuel and material

 Fuel and lubricants are

 Lubricants) immaterial.

 Performance Indicator Description Reported Cross- reference/Direct answer If applicable, indicate the part not reported Reason for Omission Explanation To be reported in EN2 Percentage of materials used that are recycled input materials.
 Fully We do not use any materials that are recycled input materials.
 The main materials used are fuel and lubricants as we are a service industry and not a manufacturing industry.
-Not applicable Energy 1 EN3 Direct energy consumption by primary energy source.
-Fully 47 Emissions is directly proportional to energy consumed EN4 Indirect energy consumption by primary source.
-Fully 47 2014 EN5 Energy saved due to conservation and efficiency improvements.
-Partially 36-39.
+Not applicable Energy EN3 Direct energy consumption by primary energy source.
+Fully 48 Emissions is directly proportional to energy consumed EN4 Indirect energy consumption by primary source.
+Fully 48 EN5 Energy saved due to conservation and efficiency improvements.
+Partially 37-40.
 SEEMP has been implemented and data collection is in progress.
 Not available Currently data collection is in progress.
-2014 EN6 Initiatives to provide energy- efficient or renewable energy based products and services, and reductions in energy requirements as a result of these initiatives.
-Partially 36-39.
+2015 EN6 Initiatives to provide energy- efficient or renewable energy based products and services, and reductions in energy requirements as a result of these initiatives.
+Partially 36-40.
 SEEMP has been implemented and data collection is in progress.
 Not available Currently data collection is in progress.
-2014 EN7 Initiatives to reduce indirect energy consumption and reductions achieved.
-Not Not available Currently it is not part of our data collection system 2014
+2015 EN7 Initiatives to reduce indirect energy consumption and reductions achieved.
+Not Not available Currently it is not part of our data collection system 2015

 Performance Indicator Description Reported Cross- reference/Direct answer If applicable, indicate the part not reported Reason for Omission Explanation To be reported in Water EN8 Total water withdrawal by source.
-Fully 47 EN9 Water sources significantly affected by withdrawal of water.
-Fully 35, No water sources were significantly affected.
+Fully 48 EN9 Water sources significantly affected by withdrawal of water.
+Fully 36 , No water sources were significantly affected.
 EN10 Percentage and total volume of water recycled and reused.
-Fully 35, sea water is used for making fresh water.
-Biodiversity ' EN11 Location and size of land owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas.
-Fully 34-36, SR FY 11 Page 62 EN12 Description of significant impacts of activities, products, and services on biodiversity in protected areas and areas of high biodiversity value outside protected areas.
-Fully 34-36, SR FY 11 Page 62 EN13 Habitats protected or restored.
-Fully 34-36, SR FY 11 Page 62 EN14 Strategies, current actions, and future plans for managing impacts on biodiversity.
-Fully 34-36 Not material EN15 Number of IUCN Red List species and national conservation list species with habitats in areas affected by operations, by level of extinction risk.
-Fully 34-36 Emissions, effluents and waste EN16 Total direct and indirect greenhouse gas emissions by weight.
-Partially 37 Indirect emissions from Logistics business Not available Currently it is not part of our data collection system 2014
+Fully 36, sea water is used for making fresh water.
+Biodiversity EN11 Location and size of land owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas.
+Fully 35-37, SR FY 11 Page 62 EN12 Description of significant impacts of activities, products, and services on biodiversity in protected areas and areas of high biodiversity value outside protected areas.
+Fully 35-37, SR FY 11 Page 62 EN13 Habitats protected or restored.
+Fully 35-37, SR FY 11 Page 62 EN14 Strategies, current actions, and future plans for managing impacts on biodiversity.
+Fully 35-37 Not EN15 Number of IUCN Red List species and national conservation list species with habitats in areas affected by operations, by level of extinction risk.
+Fully 35-37 material Emissions, effluents and waste EN16 Total direct and indirect greenhouse gas emissions by weight.
+Partially 38 Indirect emissions from Logistics business Not available Currently it is not part of our data collection system 2015